ozkansafak/blog/content/posts/Collaborative-Filtering-tensorflow.md

 ## 2. MovieLens 20M dataset

-- [MovieLens dataset](https://grouplens.org/datasets/movielens/20m/) data set consists of 20,000,263 ratings from 138,493 users on 27,278 movies.
-Ratings are provided for only $0.5\%$ of all possible entries in $R$.
+- [MovieLens dataset](https://grouplens.org/datasets/movielens/20m/) consists of 20,000,263 ratings from 138,493 users on 27,278 movies.
+Sparsity of the matrix $R$ is $0.5\%$ -- i.e. ratings are provided for only $0.5\%$ of all possible user-movie combinations.

 - All ratings are given in the interval [0.5, 5.0] with increments of 0.5:
 {0.5, 1.0, 1.5, 2.0, 2.5, 3.0, 3.5, 4.0, 4.5, 5.0}

 - Since the input data was ordered according to user IDs, it was crucial to shuffle the data before splitting it into training, CV and test sets.

 - The Input Data is split accordingly:
 	- $64\%$ -- training data,
 	- $16\%$ -- cross validation data,
 	- $20\%$ -- test data.
-- We abstain from imposing an explicit **bias term** in the feature vectors $U$ and $V$.
-In the Matrix Factorization scheme, the embeddings are free to learn biases if necessary.
-- Since no particular bounds are imposed on the entries in the feature vectors $U$ and $V$, the model is free to learn positive or negative real numbers as feature coefficients.

 <div style="width:700 px">
 	<div style="float:left; width:360">